Please note: At your instructor's discretion,

 Finally, I have compiled several screencasts on

-guidance, check out the optional resources
+additional guidance, check out the optional

-below.
-Watching any or all of the
+resources below.
+Watching any

-screencasts ishould not be necessary if you attend class
+or all of the screencasts should not be necessary if you

-exercises:
+hands-on practice exercises:

 - Optional: After